Shish Tawook (Yogurt Marinade)

 Ingredients and substitutes

 - Chicken is the star of this dish, so getting high-quality boneless chicken thighs and legs is crucial.
-You can also use boneless chicken breasts with an adjustment to the cooking time.
+You can also use boneless chicken breasts, but adjust the cooking time accordingly.

-- Yogurt – It is best to use Greek yogurt or hung yogurt with less liquid and higher in fat.
+- Yogurt – It’s best to use Greek yogurt or hung yogurt, which has less liquid and is higher in fat.
 This encourages the marinade to stick to the meat even during the cooking process.

 - You’ll also need garlic, lemon juice, olive oil, and salt.
 Some recipes call for tomato paste, but it’s optional and can be skipped if you prefer a milder flavor.